the-dwellers/Fyre/docs/progression.md

 ### Welcome to Fyre

 Welcome to Fyre is the introductory tree for new players.
-I should have enough advancements to guide the player into using the core mechanics of Fyre.
+It should have enough advancements to guide the player into using the core mechanics of Fyre.
 This currently includes working with traders, buying recipes, and crafting.

 ![Flowchart of Welcome Advancements](img/Advancements-Welcome.png)